dazdaz/gcp-bill-viewer/README.md

 ### Setup BigQuery Export

-Run the setup script - it will create the dataset and open your browser to the configuration page:
+Run the setup script for each project which you want to export billing data - it will create the dataset and open your browser to the configuration page:

 ```bash
 uv run setup_bigquery_export.py --setup \